Orientation Frequently Asked Questions

 No worries!
 If you do not pass the Swim Assessment, you will automatically be enrolled in a swim class.
 If you are majoring in Engineering or Marine Transportation, you must pass either the Swim Assessment or swim class before you can register for Marine Survival course, which is a pre-requisite for TSGB Cruise.

 As you plan for your arrival at Cal Maritime, please note that only Service Animals are allowed in buildings.
 We welcome animals outside who are on a leash, but bringing your dog for one last goodbye may provide some challenges!

 We've got you covered!
 All incoming cadets are pre-registered for their classes at Cal Maritime.
 You will meet with your Academic Department Chair and Advisor during Orientation and will have the opportunity to adjust your schedule once classes have started.

 Yes.
 However, if you think you already have a required item, notify the Bookstore staff and contact the Office of the Commandant to be excused from purchasing the item.

 Office of the Commandant: 707-654-1180

 Dining on campus on check-in day is optional.
-Cadets may wish to eat dinner off-campus with their families while picking up last minute supplies.
+Cadets may eat dinner off-campus with their families while picking up last minute supplies.